Elementary (TV series): Critical reception

-Season 3 continues Elementarys trend of a positive critical response.
+Season 3 of Elementary's was also met with a positive critical response.
 It holds a 100% approval rating on Rotten Tomatoes based on 14 reviews, with an average score of 8.32/10.
 The site's consensus reads, "Elementary's third season leverages the estrangement between Sherlock and Joan to further explore both characters, proving that Sir Arthur Conan Doyle's creations still have room to grow".
 IGN praised the evolution of Watson as a character in the show, saying "While other Holmes/Watson incarnations focus on Watson being a friend, medic, and put-upon backup, Elementary has elevated the character into someone with loftier aspirations."
 Particular praise was given to Ophelia Lovibond for her performance as Sherlock's protege Kitty Winter, with critics feeling she was a welcome addition to the cast.
 The episode "The One That Got Away" garnered critical acclaim for its resolution of Kitty's story, as well as the performances of Miller and Lovibond.
 The Season 3 finale was met with positive reviews.
 IGN's Matt Fowler gave the Season finale: "A Controlled Descent" an 8.3/10 saying that "The one-two punch of Sherlock both giving into his anger and his heroin lust was a scorching way to send us out of Season 3".

 Season 4, like previous seasons, was met with a positive critical response.
 It holds a 100% approval rating on Rotten Tomatoes based on 15 reviews, with an average score of 7.45/10.
 IGN's Matt Fowler gave the season 4 premiere episode "The Past Is Parent" a 7.3/10.
 He praised Joan and Sherlock's deepening friendship and John Noble's performance as Sherlock's father, but criticized the fact that the episode did not capitalize on the crisis from the Season 3 finale, saying that "while there wasn't anything necessarily bad about "The Past Is Parent," it just failed to capitalize off the momentum from last season".

+Season 5 also holds a 100% approval rating on Rotten Tomatoes based on 6 reviews.

+Season 6 also holds a 100% approval rating on Rotten Tomatoes based on 10 reviews.

+Season 7 represented a slight dip in ratings by critics, currently standing at 86% based on 14 reviews on Rotten Tomatoes.
+Australian writer Paul F. Verhoeven regarded the truncated seventh and final season as "[somehow] one of the best" in the show, and considered Elementary to have surpassed Sherlock in quality, noting that "where Cumberbatch’s Sherlock eschewed character development with an almost sociopathic disdain, Elementary revels in the possibilities at hand."